 - Statement of CDBG Award

 - Statement of General Conditions

-- Statement of Special Conditions (if any)F
+- Statement of Special Conditions (if any)

 - Statement of Revisions (if any)

-- Vendor Management Bank Account form
+- Supplier (Vendor) Management Form

 - Authorized Signature Card

-- Civil Rights Compliance Certification (normally completed at the application stage), and a

 - Bank letter on official letterhead signed by the appropriate bank representative

-Note: For the above, please refer to Sections 1 and 2 of this chapter.
+Note: A sample bank letter is located in Appendix 1.
+For the above, please refer to Sections 1 and 2 of this chapter.

 Additionally, any Special Conditions restricting drawdown of funds must have been satisfied and the environmental review (except for exempt activities) must be completed.
 Additionally, DCA requires a completed Notice of Contract Action before construction draws may be reviewed and processed.

 Important: For drawdowns, at least one authorized local government representative's (elected official or employee) signature must be on the drawdown form.